omkar-pinjarkar/linux-for-devops/README.md

-# linux-for-devops
-Linux for DevOps – from basics to advanced with hands-on commands and scripts

 # Linux for DevOps – From Basics to Advanced

 This repository documents my learning of Linux from a DevOps perspective.